 Today, the community's residents celebrate the Pend Oreille's bounty every July, when Downriver Days arrive.
 The events are marked by family-friendly, river-based activities including "water skipping" of snowmobiles across the Pend Oreille River.
 Ione has a lovely day-use park along the water's edge.
-The Lions Club Excursion Train Ride July 25-26, September 5-6, and every weekend in October through October 24 showcases some of the most stunning fall scenery in the Pacific Northwest as it runs along the Pend Oreille River between Ione and Metaline Falls.
-Purchase tickets in advance at www.lionstrainrides.com.
+You will also find the Lions Club Rail Riders where you can enjoy the unique experience of a four seated, pedal powered, railroad bicycle along some of the most stunning fall scenery in the Pacific Northwest as it runs along the Pend Oreille River.
+First ride south through scenic pastureland then north to the impressive Box Canyon Trestle.

-Sweet Creek Rest Area also offers a picnic site, interpretive panels and a hiking trail to Sweet
+Sweet Creek Rest Area also offers a picnic